Greatest Dutchmen

 Haggis McBagpipe

-Quote: Originally Posted by Rick van Opbergen
+Rick van Opbergen said:

 Haha I bet you know him because of his "cookies" incident not?
 That Marshall came to Drees's home, and said when he was giving a little biscuit said "well this country surely needs our help" (or something in that order...)

 No, I didn't know him for that reason, but that sounds like one of those good stories!
 I know very little about Drees except that he was at the helm, so to speak, during the Dutch recovery from the war.
 I feel he was responsible, in large part, to bringing the Dutch around to a more global view.
-Other than that, I know nothing about him... or his biscuit!
-8-)
+Other than that, I know nothing about him... or his biscuit! :cool:

-LadyC
+LadyC said:

 Huh.